Start My Answer

 National Debt Relief also receives many complaints

-Our review of the complaints concerning the program found that most involve leaving the program because of a misunderstanding of the debt settlement process.
+Most of these complaints involve leaving the program because of a misunderstanding of the debt settlement process.
 For example, one person left the company after they discovered their credit score dropped due to non-payment of their creditors.

 Watch this video to learn how debt settlement impacts your credit score: